Kirk "Jae" James

 Mass Incarceration and the intersection of race, class, power, privilege, immigration and critical pedagogy; Trauma and healing modalities for impacted people; Human rights and social justice frameworks

 Dr. James’s primary research and publications focus on deconstructing issues of mass incarceration –– specifically as it pertains to trauma, cognitive development, culpability, and the examination of systems that foster and perpetuate racial injustice.
-He also works collaboratively with the Center For Justice at Columbia University on its annual “Beyond The Bars” conference –– which brings impacted people together with academics, activists, policy makers, and practitioners from across the country to create a more informed understanding, and subsequent response to mass incarceration.
+Dr. James co-created NYU Silver's Re-imagine Justice conference on mass incarceration, reentry and trauma and their intersections and implications for social work practice.
+He also launched the Silver School’s Evolving Justice initiative, which aims to build community; co-create brave space; and facilitate dialogue towards the emancipatory exploration of justice in theory and action.
+In addition, he works collaboratively with the Center For Justice at Columbia University on its annual “Beyond The Bars” conference –– which brings impacted people together with academics, activists, policy makers, and practitioners from across the country to create a more informed understanding, and subsequent response to mass incarceration.facilitate various dialogue(s) towards the emancipatory exploration of justice in theory and action.

 Dr. James has over a decade of leadership experience in various social justice settings, and is a highly sought out speaker and human rights advocate.
 He has been a consultant on social justice projects from the Caribbean to Africa.
 At the University of Pennsylvania, he developed and directed the Goldring Reentry Initiative (GRI).
 The primary goals of the GRI are to identify best practices in reducing recidivism for individuals transitioning from Philadelphia jails, and to train clinical and macro level social work students to work with incarcerated individuals (pre and post release).